juspay/nixos-unified-template/README.md

 ### `/nix/store` garbage collection

 By default garbage collection is run automatically every week.
 If your projects use nix-direnv, you don't have to worry about having to download the dependencies again while in a remote area with limited internet access ([see prominent features of nix-direnv](https://github.com/nix-community/nix-direnv?tab=readme-ov-file#nix-direnv)).

+[^flakreate]:
+    If this command fails for whatever reason reason, please [file an issue here] and then try the manual approach:

+    Initialize your home-manager config using this repo as template:

+    ```sh-session
+    mkdir ~/nixconfig
+    cd ~/nixconfig
+    nix flake init -t github:juspay/nix-dev-home
+    nix run .#sd "runner" "$USER" flake.nix
+    ```

+    Optionally, you may edit `./home/default.nix` to your liking.
+In particular, for Git to be able to commit, you must set your name and email [here](https://github.com/juspay/nix-dev-home/blob/191cbd4299bf5a5be8814b3629bfdec111189b75/home/default.nix#L115-L116).